Celebrating 20 years

-Founded in 1996 by a core group of three people, SNYP has annually grown in both scope of programs offered, and number of clients served.
-Thousands of people call our help line each year—proof there is a tremendous need for our services.
+Spay/Neuter Your Pet (SNYP) was founded in 1997 by a core group of animal welfare advocates that wanted to focus 100 percent of their energy on prevention.
+From our inception, SNYP has annually grown in both scope of programs offered, and number of clients served.
+Thousands of people call our helpline each year—proof there is a tremendous need for our services.

 SNYP relies on experts in our field